microsoftgraph/microsoft-graph-docs-contrib/concepts/extensibility_schema_groups.md

 4. Add or update custom data to an existing group based on a schema extension definition
 5. Read back a group and the extension data

->NOTE: This topic shows you how to create and read schema extension values on a *group* resource (steps 3-5).
+>**Note:** This topic shows you how to create and read schema extension values on a *group* resource (steps 3-5).
 These methods are also supported for the *device, event, message, post,* and *user* resource types.
 So you can update the example requests below using any of those resources.

 ## 1. View available schema extensions
 First, as a developer, we might want to find any other schema extension definitions that our app could reuse.
 This can be done by querying the *schemaExtensions* resource.
 In the example below, we're going to query for a specific schema extension by *id*.